CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.2 Webserver.md

 ### 2 4 Loss of confidential data

 Many web servers still use outdated cryptographic techniques, such as RC4 or SSL.
-Inadequate authentication or inappropriate encryption can lead to attackers being able to read or change the communication between the clients and the servers or between the servers.
+Inadequate authentication or inappropriate encryption can lead to an attacker being able to read or change the communication between the clients and the servers or between the servers.

 ### 2 5 Violation of laws or regulations